LVLPWA Camp Out

 How is the camp out funded?

-Can I help with fund raising for the camp out?
+Can I help with funding raising for the camp out?

 What does my $25 contribution to the camp out cover?